 Names in the Game of Paradise

-Part of Ocean Club’s mystique occurs because of the Bahamian flavor that is sprinkled throughout this Tom Weiskopf design.
+Ocean Club’s charm is rooted in the Bahamian flavor that is sprinkled throughout this Tom Weiskopf design.
 Golfers can’t help but ponder the names posted on signs next to each Ocean Club tee box.
 The first hole is christened with the delicious tag of Gumbo Limbo.
 Before you think this is a favorite Bahamian soup, realize this label honors the species of hardwood trees that are prevalent on this 403-yard Par 4.

 The 411-yard, Par 4, 7th hole is called the Peninsula.
 This scene stealer features a zigzag tee-to-green journey that culminates in a putting green embraced by water on three sides.
 The hole is so photogenic that you can purchase a postcard reminder at the pro shop.

 Paradise Found is the name of the picturesque 433-yard, 9th hole.
 This title tugs at the heart of a Bahamian who frequents Ocean Club on an almost daily basis.
 Herbert, a limo driver for the Four Seasons Resort, remarked that he’s fallen in love with his treks to and from the Ocean Club.
 “Entering this golf course is the favorite part of my job.
 I dream that someday I’ll live here.
 It’s okay to dream big, right?”